Tactics/cf_developer_docs/source/includes/20_graphql.html.md

 This first example queries all the administrations a user has access to.

-For each administration we'll fetch basic information as name, company number and address, but also the account manager of that administration at the accountants office.
-Finally we'll add the email addresses that can be used to send documents too.
+For each administration we'll fetch basic information such as name, company number and address, as well as the account manager of that administration at the accountants office.
+Finally we'll add the email addresses that can be used to send documents to.

-The result is a JSON structure with an array of all the administrations and its requested properties.
+The result is a JSON structure with an array of all the administrations and their requested properties.
 (Please note that the result has been trimmed for brevity.)

 If you'd like to test the example above, you can use this link to the GraphQL Playground: